taojonesin/cmus-remote-vim/README.md

 This is a fork of professorsloth's cmus-remote that I went to install but it wouldn't work with Pathogen.
 So I edited it a bit to make it compatible.
+Just clone into ~/.vim/bundle and add the shortcuts at the bottom to your .vimrc and you're good to go!
 All credit for the script goes to professorsloth.
 I only made minor edits.
 ---------------